valentinomiazzo/docker-jvm-memory-test/README.md

 - the JVM process was not found by the jcmd loop and therefore the CMD completed
 - the Docker container exited.

-This kills the Java application that exits and the same happens to the container.

 You can check that Docker *didn't* terminate the container with
 ```sh
 $ docker inspect -f '{{json .State}}' $(docker ps -l -q)